GarinJTanner/Final-Project/Red-Team.md

 - *Severity:* Medium

  ## Exploitation
-The Red Team was able to penetrate Target 1 and retrieve the following confidential data:
+The Red Team was able to penetrate the webserver and retrieve the following confidential data:

 ### flag1{b9bbcb33e11b80be759c4e844862482d}